raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-cardano.md

 The Cardano project is a blockchain-based platform and cryptocurrency, similar to Ethereum but with many key differences and improved features.
 Cardano is a cryptocurrency that can be traded on many popular exchanges.
 However, it's not as easy to buy Cardano in some countries.

 ## The Daedalus Wallet

+Daedalus is a secure crypto wallet for the ADA cryptocurrency.
+Daedalus is a downloadable wallet that you can operate on your computer and keep your ADA safe.
+Daedalus is the open source wallet for ADA, built to grow with the Cardano blockchain.

+## What are the features of the Daedalus Wallet?

+## ADA - The cryptocurrency of Cardano